-- (a) HCAs approve class deviations from the FAR and GSAR. - (b) If GSA delegates authority to another agency and requires compliance with the GSAR as a condition of the delegation, the HCA in the agency receiving the delegation may approve class deviations from the GSAR unless the agency head receiving the delegation designates another official. - (c) Send a copy of each deviation to GSA's Senior Procurement Executive (MV). - (d) A request for class deviations must be supported by statements that fully describe the need for and the nature of the deviation. - (e) Class deviations from the GSAR: - (1) Expire in 12 months if not extended. - (2) May be rescinded earlier by GSA's Senior Procurement Executive or by officials designated under paragraph (a) above without prejudice to any action taken previously.
+- (b) If GSA delegates authority to another agency and requires compliance with the GSAR as a condition of the delegation, the HCA in the agency receiving the delegation may approve class deviations from the GSAR unless the agency head receiving the delegation designates another official. - (c) Send a copy of each deviation to GSA's SPE (V). - (d) A request for class deviations must be supported by statements that fully describe the need for and the nature of the deviation. - (e) Class deviations from the GSAR: - (1) Expire in 12 months if not extended. - (2) May be rescinded earlier by GSA's SPE or by officials designated under paragraph (a) of this section without prejudice to any action taken previously.